To keep seniors safe at home, Medicare expands telemedicine

 The policy change carries out a waiver of Medicare rules recently authorized by Congress, and set in motion under emergency declarations from the Trump administration.
 Expanded telemedicine coverage will remain in effect during the outbreak.

-Verma said the federal Centers for Medicare and Medicaid Services is also encouraging states to expand the use of telehealth in their Medicaid programs for low-income people.
+At Tuesday's White House briefing, Verma said the federal Centers for Medicare and Medicaid Services is also encouraging states to expand the use of telehealth in their Medicaid programs for low-income people.
 Separately, Medicare Advantage plans offered by private insurers have been allowed to offer telemedicine as a supplemental benefit, like dental coverage or a gym membership, for several years now.
-The private plans serve about one-third of Medicare's 60 million beneficiaries.
+The private plans serve about one-third of Medicare's more than 60 million beneficiaries.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Worldwide, about 185,000 cases have been reported, and while most people recover in weeks, more than 7,300 have died.